Zakariya Essabar

-Zakariya Essabar (زكريا الصبار; 3 April 1977) was a Moroccan college student of al-Qaeda and an associate of the organizers of the September 11 attacks.
+Zakariya Essabar (زكريا الصبار) (3 April 1977–2003) was a Moroccan member of al-Qaeda who helped organize the September 11, 2001 attacks on the United States as part of the Hamburg cell.

-He was born in Morocco on 3 April 1977 and immigrated to Germany in 1997.
+Essabar was born in Morocco on 3 April 1977 and immigrated to Germany in 1997.
 In 1998, he studied medical technology at Hamburg University of Technology.
 Through the Muslim religious community there he met Ramzi bin al-Shibh and other members of the Hamburg cell.
 Essabar quickly became more religious while in Germany.
 He lived for some time at the Hamburg cell apartment.
+He reportedly pressured one acquaintance with force to become more religious and to compel their wife to convert to Islam.
+Essabar's parents tried unsuccessfully to turn him away from radicalization.